TradeMaster-NTU/TradeMaster/README.md

 | └── requirements.txt
 ```

 ## Team
 - This repository is developed and maintained by [AMI](https://personal.ntu.edu.sg/boan/) group at [Nanyang Technological University](https://www.ntu.edu.sg/).
 - We have positions for software engineer, research associate and postdoc.
-If you are interested in working at the intersection of RL and quantitative trading, feel free to send an email to [Prfo An](boan@ntu.edu.sg) with your CV.
+If you are interested in working at the intersection of RL and quantitative trading, feel free to send an email to [Prof An](boan@ntu.edu.sg) with your CV.

 ## Competition
 [TradeMaster Cup 2022](https://codalab.lisn.upsaclay.fr/competitions/8440?secret_key=51d5952f-d68d-47d9-baef-6032445dea01)